-- Hillside overlooking the River Avon with fantastic views of Bristol and much wildlife.
-Great for flying kites as it's always windy.
-Free guided tours are run by the Friends of Trooper's Hill.
+Troopers Hill is great for flying kites as it's always windy and free guided tours are run by the Friends of Trooper's Hill.

 - Opening hours: Open at all times

 - Admission is free.

 - No public toilets.
 The nearest public toilet is at St George Park.